Justin McCarthy (American historian): On Ottoman Empire

 Able to read Ottoman Turkish, McCarthy has focused on changes in the ethnic composition of local populations.
 Thus, he has written about the ethnic cleansing of Muslims from the Balkans and the Caucasus, as well as the Armenian massacres in Anatolia.

 Some scholarly critics of McCarthy acknowledge his research on Muslim civilian casualties and refugee numbers (19th and early 20th centuries) brought forth a valuable perspective, previously neglected in the Christian West: that millions of Muslims also suffered and died during these years.
-Donald W. Bleacher, although acknowledging that McCarthy is pro-Turkish, nonetheless called Death and Exile "a necessary corrective" to the model of all the conflict's victims being Christians and all the perpetrators being Muslims.
+Donald W. Bleacher, although acknowledging that McCarthy is pro-Turkish, nonetheless called Death and Exile "a necessary corrective" to the model often posited in Western historiography, where all the victims were Christians and all the perpetrators were Muslims.
 However, others have accused McCarthy of exaggerating the number of Muslim victims in the Balkans.

 McCarthy's current concentration is on the factors that caused the Ottoman loss in the East in World War I. According to him, the milestone events are the Battle of Sarikamish and what he terms the "Armenian Revolt" at Van.
-Norman Stone praised Justin McCarthy's The Ottoman Turks: "a brave scholarly attempt, not shrinking from the economic side."
+Norman Stone, who denies the Armenian genocide, praised Justin McCarthy's The Ottoman Turks: "a brave scholarly attempt, not shrinking from the economic side."
 Similarly, The Ottoman Peoples and the End of Empire was recommended by The History Teacher.

 McCarthy also worked, especially in The Creation of Enduring Prejudice, with a focus on anti-Turkish prejudices disseminated between the beginning of the 19th century through 1922.